nicolasgeffroy/nicolasgeffroy/README.md

 - Keep updating the [Agrocam_agro_chara](https://github.com/nicolasgeffroy/agrocam_agro_chara) repository.
 - Starting a project around analysing French National Assembly debates.
-- Starting a project to replace the bookmarks bar (in web browser) into an easier to use and less clutered interface.
 - **Looking for a PhD in NLP applied to the fight against disinformation** or other NLP application.